sematext/docs/docs/integration/docker-autodiscovery.md

 Sematext Agent Auto-Discovery solves the issues above by the automatic discovery of all relevant information for application monitoring:
 - Sematext Agent container connects to Docker Remote API and Kuberntes API to discover new application containers and network parameters
 - Sematext Agent connects to container networks and Kubernetes pods for monitoring
-- Application containers can be tagged with the SPM_TOKEN, and Sematext Agent uses the SPM_TOKEN label or environment variable to ship metrics to the right Monitoring App in Sematext Cloud (or Sematext Enterprise).
+- Application containers can be tagged with the MONITORING_TOKEN, and Sematext Agent uses the MONITORING_TOKEN label or environment variable to ship metrics to the right Monitoring App in Sematext Cloud (or Sematext Enterprise).

 ## How does Sematext Agent Autodiscovery work?

 The Sematext Agent container gets distributed to every Kubernetes, Docker Swarm or Docker Enterprise node.
 Then it starts watching container events and compares the image name of started containers with a list of application images defined in a configuration template called `autoDiscovery.yml`.
 Then Sematext Agent joins the container network and configures Sematext Agent for the right IP-address and port and other settings according to the configuration template.

-Monitoring with Sematext Cloud requires the SPM_TOKEN for each application type.
-The SPM_TOKEN is read from the application container environment or container labels.
+Monitoring with Sematext Cloud requires the MONITORING_TOKEN for each application type.
+The MONITORING_TOKEN is read from the application container environment or container labels.

 Example: To monitor a containerized application like Elasticsearch with Sematext Agent Autodiscovery we need only 3 steps:

 1) Create a monitoring app for Elasticsearch in Sematext UI.
 2) Deploy Sematext Agent container as Kubernetes DaemonSet or global Swarm Service.
 Instructions are displayed in Sematext UI.
-3) Add the displayed SPM_TOKEN to the environment of your Elasticsearch container.
+3) Add the displayed MONITORING_TOKEN to the environment of your Elasticsearch container.

 ## Customize autoDiscovery.yml